backdrop-contrib/notify/README.txt

-You can specify how often notifications are sent, the hour to send them (if the frequency is one day or greater), the number of failed sends after which notifications are disabled, and the maximum number of notifications to send out per cron run.
+You can specify how often notifications are sent, the hour to send them (if the frequency is one day or greater), the number of failed sends after which notifications are disabled, and the maximum number of users to process out per cron run.

 When setting how often notifications are sent, note that e-mail updates can only happen as frequently as the cron is set to run.